 Logistics costs represent a collection of expenses that are incurred to move goods from their point of origin to the end consumer.

 These costs are dynamic and entangled, often comprising transportation, warehousing, inventory carrying, order processing, and administrative costs associated with the operations of supply chains.
+Logistics costs include all expenses related to moving goods, not just direct transportation or warehousing.

 Transportation costs